stawberri/twitter_dbooks/readme.md

 twitter_dbooks is a pre-written twitter_ebooks bot that allows *anyone* to set up their very own anime image tweeting bot.
 See [@kangaroo_ebooks](https://twitter.com/kangaroo_ebooks) for an example bot.

 ## Installation
 All you need is a web browser and a couple minutes to set up your new image bot!
 I'd be really grateful if you told people you're using my code, though!
-If you need any help, please feel free to ask me on Twitter [@stawbewwi](https://twitter.com/stawbewwi).
+If you need any help, please feel free to ask me on Twitter.
+I'm [@stawbewwi](https://twitter.com/stawbewwi).

 1.  **Starting out**